grig.tree package¶

 - create_phi_terms_for(block=None)[source]¶

-If block is None, creates the phi terms over all samples.
-Otherwise, creates phi terms for all samples in the neighborhood of block.
+- Create the phi terms on demand. - If block is None, creates the phi terms over all samples.
+Otherwise, creates phi terms for all samples in the neighborhood of block. - Parameters:

 - blockint, optional